4D-STAR/fourdst/cli.md

 ```bash
 fourdst-cli keys add my_author_key.pub
 ```
 This will install the key you generated to your fourdst config (`$HOME/.config/fourdst/keys`).
-This lets you easily use self signed bundles.
+This lets you easily use self-signed bundles.
 Note that you should **not** simply self sign bundles from the internet.

 #### 8. Sign the Bundle: